Reinforcing Feedback Loops

 Key Characteristics

-Common Examples
+Examples

-• Erosion of Quality: Cost cutting → lower quality → customer dissatisfaction → lost revenue → more cost cutting
+• Erosion of quality: Cost cutting → lower quality → customer dissatisfaction → lost revenue → more cost cutting

 Working with Reinforcing Loops

-Leaders must also recognize that reinforcing loops never continue indefinitely - they eventually encounter constraints that slow or reverse their effects.
+Reinforcing loops never continue indefinitely — they eventually encounter constraints that slow or reverse their effects.
 Understanding where these limits will appear allows for proactive intervention rather than crisis management.

 • Systems-Thinking - Reinforcing loops are one of two fundamental building blocks of systems thinking